ESA Laws

 Our guide will cover what you need to know about Louisiana’s emotional support animal laws.
 Whether you already have an ESA or are just starting the process, this guide will help you understand your rights and responsibilities as an emotional support animal owner in Louisiana.

-What Is an Emotional Support Animal?
+What Is an Emotional Support Animal in Louisiana?

-It’s important to note that the Americans with Disabilities Act (ADA) doesn’t consider emotional support animals to be service animals.
+It’s important to note that the federal Americans with Disabilities Act (ADA) doesn’t consider emotional support animals to be service animals.
 Service animals undergo rigorous training to perform specialized tasks like guiding the visually impaired.
 ESAs don’t need specialized training – their role is to provide comfort through companionship.

 Any animal can qualify as an ESA – dogs, cats, small critters, birds, reptiles, amphibians, you name it.
 What matters most is that the specific animal soothes and improves the symptoms of their human’s mental health condition.